Rapid Detox Centers Differences?

 Waismann Method®: All patients are individually treated by our medical director Dr. Michael H. Lowenstein.
 Dr. Lowenstein is Quadruple Board-Certified and has himself successfully performed thousands of anesthesia-assisted opioid detoxification in the last two decades.
 He is nationally and internationally recognize as one of the highest authorities in opiate dependence treatment.

 Others: Hire temporary anesthesiologists with very little experience in opiate addiction and dependence.
 Doctors with foreign unknown or not widely recognized certifications or degrees.
 Physicians with no experience or little experience in detoxification under sedation, which are not comfortable in modifying the detoxification as needed to accommodate patients specific medical needs.

 - Individualized Assessment

-- Post Detox Care
+- Post-Detox Care

-There are many, they differ on so many levels, from the credentials and experience of the treating doctor to the quality and medical recourse provided by the facility.
-And all of these factors will ultimately affect the safety of the detoxification process, the effectiveness of the treatment, and the comfort of the patient.
+There are many differences, and they differ in so many levels; from the credentials and experience of the treating physician, to the quality and medical resources provided by the facility.
+All of these factors combined should be carefully considered before choosing a Rapid Detox Center.they will ultimately affect the you safety, comfort and wellbeing of the patient.